uvulab/papers/README.md

 ## Folders

-- `/eeg` contains papers related to projects working on eeg data
 - `/images` contains papers related to projects working on images data
 - `/text` contains papers related to projects working on text data

 ## Papers

-- `/eeg`

-  Currently there are no eeg papers

 - `/images`